eclipse-orbit/orbit/README.md

 ### 3. Troubleshooting

 If you are having trouble with the build after submitting your change, this is typically because there is a missing dependency.
-You will need to manually ensure that all transitive dependencies of th elibrary you're adding are available as OSGi bundles in Orbit.
-You can discover the dependencies using `mvn dependency:tree` in the project folder of the library you're adding.
-If you have tried this and are still encountering issues, try editing the `osgi.bnd` file.
-Simply add `;resolution:=optional` to the end of `Import-Package: *` line.
+It is ideal to have all transitive dependencies of the library you're adding available as OSGi bundles in Orbit, though there may be exceptions to this.
+The dependency metadata can all be customized using the osgi.bnd file.
+You can discover the dependencies using `mvn dependency:tree` under the project folder of the library you're adding.